2,458 texts in Legends of the Jews (Ginzberg)

 Our story centers around a character named Rakyon.
 The name itself is a bit of a dig – it translates to "Have-naught."
 And initially, that name seemed pretty fitting.
 But Rakyon?
 H...

 Even Abraham, our patriarch, wasn't immune.
-Imagine the scene: Abraham, fresh from his sojourn in Egypt, returns home.
+The scene: Abraham, fresh from his sojourn in Egypt, returns home.
 Life should be good.
 But trouble is brewing.
-It starts, as it...
+It starts, as it often d...

 Things weren't exactly smooth sailing between them.
 According to Ginzberg's retelling in Legends of the Jews, the tension that was building between their servants had escalated to ...